 - Tahini: I like tahini best in this recipe but sunflower seed butter, almond butter or cashew butter also work, as does peanut butter.

 Step 1.
 Mix the dry ingredients.

 The dry ingredients include all the seeds plus the psyllium husk powder and salt.
-If you want to add seasonings or sweetener to the bread, add that now as well.
+If you want to add seasonings like herbs and spices or sweetener to the bread, add that now as well.

-I recommend using 1 cup of sunflower seeds plus a mixture of other seeds like sesame, hemp and peptitas.
+I recommend using 1 cup of sunflower seeds plus a mixture of other seeds like sesame, hemp and pepitas.